Autumn woodland crafts

 Get some with the stalks still attached as a useful handle and paint with acrylic paint or colour with metallic markers.
 You can make a mini washing line with string and peg them up to dry.
 They look great in a Mason jar with a glass candle holder, but make sure they are well away from the flame.

-Use our printable template here and print onto paper or coloured card.
+Use our printable template here and print it onto paper or coloured card.
 It’s easy to soak up an hour or so colouring them in with crayons or felt tips, even adults like a bit of colouring in.
 If you have glittery card you can trace some onto the back of that too, they look great added into the mix for a bit of sparkle.

 Cut your coloured leaves out (little ones might need help with this) and either stick them to a paper plate with the centre cut out or onto a wreath base or just a large circle of card.
 Hang your wreath up for some crafty Autumn colour in your home.